 - Talk to the child, and check in about her life.
 Above all, be a good listener.
 Put down your phone, and make eye contact when she speaks.
 Repeat back exactly what she said to show you paid attention.

 - Be consistent.
 Consistently doing what you say you’re going to do allows the child to know what to expect and to feel safe.

 - Show up.
-Attending important events and prioritizing the child’s needs will help make him feel special and wanted.
+Attending important events and prioritizing the child’s needs will help make her feel special and wanted.
 Of course, if something comes up and you can’t be there, be honest and apologize.

 - Don’t aim for perfection.
 Again, you don’t have to be perfect to make a positive impact on a child’s life.